 As with MODIS, we initially developed a recursive binary “decision-tree” to identify cloud contaminated measurements ((Kilpatrick et al., 2015)), based on the approach originally developed for the AVHRR Pathfinder program ((Kilpatrick et al., 2001)).
 Generally, these binary decision trees are similar between day and night, and are dominated by LWIR channel differences and spatial uniformity tests.
 However, in the daytime part of each orbit reflected sunlight provides additional information allowing us to distinguish between the high reflectance clouds from the low reflectance sea surface.
 A factor that complicates the daytime decision tree is the high surface reflectance that occurs in regions of sun glitter; a separate set of tests is needed for these conditions.
 The differences in performance metrics, such as sensitivity and specificity ((Altman and Bland, 1994)) of the decision-trees between day, night and sun-glitter conditions were expected to lead to differences in the effectiveness in the identification of cloud-free conditions.
 Based on validation of the cloud mask at Level 2, it was anticipated that the discrepancies would have a relatively small impact on level-3 global fields.
 Recent research on sampling errors in derived SSTs resulting from the presence of clouds revealed significant differences in the persistence of clouds between day and night to conditions ((Liu and Minnett, 2016)).
 These findings are unphysical, indicating a failure of the cloud-screening algorithms in certain conditions, and so caused us to reassess the performance of the binary decision-tree approach.
 The sampling issue was most severe at moderate to high latitudes, in both hemispheres, and was initially identified in MODIS data, but subsequently also found in VIIRS fields.

 The revised cloud screening algorithm for R2016.0 VIIRS is based on the machine learning approach of Alternating Decision Trees ((Freund and Mason, 1999); (Pfahringer et al., 2001)).
-This, algorithm involves a collection of binary decision nodes each ending with a prediction node.
+This, algorithm involves a collection of binary decision nodes, each ending with a prediction node.
 Nodes contain a “vote” that is scaled to the predictive power of the test.
 When combined with “boosting algorithms”, where at each training iteration instances that were previously misclassified are given a larger weight, an accurate ensemble classification model can be developed.
 To predict likely cloud contamination, a pixel transits all decision nodes that are true, and the prediction values from all true nodes are summed to form the final vote.
 For VIIRS data a positive sum indicates clear skies and a negative vote is cloudy.
 The magnitude of the vote provides an indication of the confidence of the classification for a given pixel.
 In some instances, the combined vote from a collection of weak prediction nodes when voting in the same way can modify or over-ride the vote of a single strong prediction node.
 This new approach was developed for four classes of conditions: (i) nighttime, (ii) daytime and glint coefficient ≤ 0.005, (iii) daytime moderate glint coefficient between 0.005 to 0.01, and (iv) daytime severe glint when 678 nm red reflectance > 0.065.
 The use of the new classification algorithm improves the coverage of the VIIRS data in daily global maps by about ~ 10-20% at night and up to 30% daytime depending on the location and season, indicating significant false positives in the previous cloud-screening algorithms.
 Visual inspection of the images indicates that the gain in the daytime VIIRS coverage occurs primarily in high latitudes during summer and for both day and night in areas around cloud edges (Figure 8).
 The details of the four ADTree classification models for VIIRS are provided in Appendix - Cloud screening using machine learning and Alternating Decision Trees.”